utrodus/flutter_tdd_unit_test_mocktail/README.md

-# Flutter Unit Testing with TDD Approach
+# Flutter Unit Testing & Mocking with Mocktail
 This is the result of learning and experimentation from the ResoCoder tutorial :

 Flutter Testing Guide for Beginners - Part 1: Unit Tests & Setup